rabraham2/INF4000-Project/README.md

   theme_minimal() +
   theme(legend.position = "right")

-# Plot 2 -  Visualization of Sales by Business Type across Categories using Faceted Pie Chart 2020 vs 2019
+# Plot 2 -  Visualisation of Sales by Business Type across Categories using Faceted Pie Chart 2020 vs 2019

 # Data Filtering and Calculation of Percentage Contribution of Large and Small Businesses across each Sub-Categories